ibm-cloud-docs/AnalyticsEngine/using-go-sdk-serverless.md

 ## Code samples using `iaesdk`
 {: #code-samples-go}

+In addition to the sample code snippets in this section, you can work with Go code samples from the [IBM Analytics Engine V3 API reference](/apidocs/ibm-analytics-engine-v3?code=go#introduction).

-The following code samples show how to:
+The following code samples show you how to:

 - Retrieve the details of a single instance:
     ```go